ad-freiburg/ad-blog/content/post/project-efficient-export-of-construct-query-results/index.md

 The `-e` flag evicts all pages of the given file (the files in that subdirectory) from the page cache, forcing subsequent reads to go to disk.
 We verify the eviction worked by running `vmtouch` before and after (it reports the number of pages currently resident  in the page cache for that file/directory, which should fall to zero after eviction.)
-Every vocabulary lookup that misses the LRU cache in the CONSTRUCT export pipeline now requires a real disk read.
+Every vocabulary lookup that misses the `IdCache` in the CONSTRUCT export pipeline now requires a real disk read.
 Because `perf record` is an on-CPU profiler, it collects no samples while the process is blocked waiting for disk (the process is simply not scheduled during that time.)
 A sparse flamegraph from the cold-cache run would therefore be informative in the following way: it would indicate that the dominant cost is not CPU work but I/O wait.